Keyboard shortcuts

 TUI Client

 The user interface to ShopiTerm is built using ratatui.
-It is exported as a library to be used the the SSH server.
-The interface consist of multiple views, one for each task such as catalogue browsing or doing the payment.
+It is exported as a library to be used by the SSH server.
+The interface consists of multiple views, one for each task such as catalogue browsing or doing the payment.
 A loop-based renderer then uses these views to assemble the user interface.
 Keyboard input is handled based on the currently active view.

 SSH Server